 If you decide to talk with your friend directly, be honest, caring and supportive.
 Describe clearly, concretely, and specifically what it is about their behavior that concerns you.
 Suggest to your friend that he/she/they talk with a PCC counselor.
 Offer to walk with your friend to the PCC to make an appointment.

-Typically, a student who is having difficulty will appreciate knowing that friends care about him/her, and will feel relieved to talk with someone about his/her struggles.
+Typically, a student who is having difficulty will appreciate knowing that friends care about him/her/them, and will feel relieved to talk with someone about his/her/their struggles.

-Suicide is rarely impulsive, and prior to acting on his/her suicidal thoughts, a student may provide clues through words or behaviors about his/her depressed state.
+Suicide is rarely impulsive, and prior to acting on suicidal thoughts, a student may provide clues through words or behaviors about a depressed state.
 These words or behaviors may be noticed by friends, roommates, faculty, and others.

 These clues may include:

-- Talking about his/her intentions, or threatening to kill him/herself
+- Talking about suicidal intentions, or threatening to kill oneself

 - Making statements such as, "I don't know how much longer I can take this," or, "I really don't care what happens."